Thesmartcat2303/ObsidianObfuscator/README.md

 ## 🔒 Closed Source
 > **Note:** Obsidian is currently a closed-source project.
-> The source code is not publicly available at this time.
+> The source code is not available at this time.

 ---